-Arron Foster received his Bachelors of Fine Arts degree in Printmaking and Art Education from East Carolina University in Greenville, NC and his Masters of Fine Arts Degree in Printmaking and Book Arts from the University of Georgia, Athens Georgia.
+Arron Foster received his Bachelors of Fine Arts degree in Printmaking and Art Education from East Carolina University in Greenville, NC and his Masters of Fine Arts degree in Printmaking and Book Arts from the University of Georgia, Athens Georgia.
 He has exhibited both nationally and internationally.
-Arron currently resides in Kent, Ohio where he is a Visiting Assistant Professor In Print Media at Kent State University.
+Arron currently resides in Kent, Ohio where he is an Assistant Professor In Print Media at Kent State University.

 To remain has to do with time and place.
 Something that remains continues to exist when other parts, other things, no longer do.
 I believe that objects and places have the ability to bridge past, present, and future by objectifying and embodying time and change.

-My creative research involves the production of artists’ books, prints, drawings, videos, animations and installations that consider the ways in which our perceptions of time and change mediate our lived experiences.
+My creative research involves the production of artists’ books, prints, drawings, videos, animations and installations that consider the ways in which our perception and experience of place is often mediated by time, change and memory.
 Specifically, I am interested in creating images that visualize the relationship between time, change, and consciousness through an in-depth exploration of place.